covid-19-impact-lab/covid-19-impact-lab/docs/source/index.rst

    people

 **Note:** We are currently looking for **Dutch native speakers** to make our interactive `data exploration tool <https://covid-19-impact-lab.iza.org/app>`_ accessible to a Dutch audience.
-If you are interested, please check out :ref:`contribute` for more information!
+If you are interested, please check out or call for :ref:`dutchtranslators` for more information!